ufukefe/figma-mcp-server/README.md

 The official Figma MCP server has only read-only tools. **You can not change anything in the Figma document using the official Figma MCP server.**
 You can use AI Agent in Figma Make.
 But, it is not convenient to chat in Figma Make and then move result to Figma to continue.

-The goal is to enable AI Agents to work with your Figma documents.
+**The goal is to enable AI Agents to work with your Figma documents.**

+You are able to ask you AI agent to implement the design in Figma that you want with this MCP server!

 ## Usage